daaning/HF-Trader/README.md

-# HF-Trader
+# LF-Trader

 Automated trading bot.
+Trades cryptocurrency pairs on binance using stockstats, machine learning(LSTM) and T-SNE to predict and act.

 ## installing

 - read the install.md file

+## visualization

+Using bokeh in the browser also possible to self act by clicking the buy/sell button

+- bokeh serve --show graph.py
+- navigate to localhost:8080

 ## Binance